 Not all part-time jobs pay minimum wage.
 Look into these opportunities for a job that’s enjoyable and pays you enough to really help out with tuition costs.

 Does landing a part-time job freak you out?
 Don't sweat it!
-More college students are working now than you might think.
+More college students are working now than you might think (think work-study).

-More than 40% of college students work 30 hours a week or more while also attending school.
+According to The New York Times, more than 40% of college students work 30 hours a week or more while also attending school.
 An even larger percentage works five to 30 hours a week.
 And these students are still kicking butt and attending classes.
-You can too!
+You can too, and get yourself great professional experience and contacts before landing your first full-time job out of college.

 Sarah Landrum is an expert career blogger and the founder of Punched Clocks, a career and lifestyle blog helping professionals create a career they love and live a happy, healthy life.
 For more from Sarah, follow her on social media and subscribe to her newsletter.